nishlumi/microstudio-library-gameui/reference.md

 * **`is_right(action = "")`**: Checks if the right direction key satisfies the specified action.
 * **`checkDecide(action = "")`**: Checks if the decision key satisfies the specified action.
 * **`checkCancel(action = "")`**: Checks if the cancel key satisfies the specified action.
-* **`checkCustom(name, action = "")`**: Checks if the custom key with the specified `name` satisfies the specified action.
+* **`checkCustom(name, action = "")`**: Checks if the custom key for the specified `name` satisfies the specified action.
 * **`update()`**: Updates key operations.
 Returns `{x : [X-axis direction (-1 to 1)], y: [Y-axis direction (-1 to 1)] }`.

 #### Note:
-If you instantiate `GUISystem`, it includes this as a property, so you generally won't need to prepare it separately.
+If you instantiate `GUISystem`, it includes this as a property, so you generally don't need to prepare it separately.

 By default, operations for decision, cancel, and up/down/left/right movement are defined.
 To add input keys, use the `KeyElement` class and add them to `key_decide`, etc.

-For game operations other than the standard ones, you can extend it by registering an operation name and a list of `KeyElement`s in `key_custom`.
+For game operations other than the standard ones, you can extend them by registering an operation name and a list of `KeyElement`s in `key_custom`.

 Direction can be obtained as a boolean value with `is_up`, etc. If you want to get the direction as a number from -1 to 1, call `update` and refer to its return value.